EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 After you have selected a profile, you may use the below tutorial to learn how to download it and use it in Dolphin.

-**Tutorial**

-1. Copy the contents of a profile you would like to use by clicking the copy icon in the top right
-2. In either the `Gamecube` or the `Wii` profile folders, right click, `Create New`, `Text File`
+1. Open either the GameCube or the Wii profile folder:
 	* Gamecube Profile Folder: `/home/deck/.var/app/org.DolphinEmu.dolphin-emu/config/dolphin-emu/Profiles/GCPad`
 	* Wii Profile Folder: `/home/deck/.var/app/org.DolphinEmu.dolphin-emu/config/dolphin-emu/Profiles/Wiimote`
 		* `~/.var` is a hidden folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
+2. If a download button exists for the profile you would like to use, simply click the download button and place it in the respective folder in Step 1.
+You may skip Steps 3-6
+3. Copy the contents of a profile you would like to use by clicking the copy icon in the top right
+4. In either the `Gamecube` or the `Wii` profile folders, right click, `Create New`, `Text File`
-3. Paste the contents of a profile you would like to use
+5. Paste the contents of a profile you would like to use
-4. Save the profile, either matching the profile name or something descriptive with an `.ini` file extension
+6. Save the profile, either matching the profile name or something descriptive with an `.ini` file extension
     * Without the `.ini` file extension, the profile will not work
-5. You now have successfully downloaded a profile
+7. You now have successfully downloaded a profile

 !!! note

-	For instructions on how to set a Dolphin controller profile for a specific game, refer to: [How to Download Dolphin controller profiles and set it for a specific game](../../emulators/steamos/dolphin.md#how-to-set-dolphin-controller-profiles-on-a-per-game-basis)
+	For instructions on how to set a Dolphin controller profile for a specific game, see [How to Set Dolphin Controller Profiles On a Per-Game Basis](../../emulators/steamos/dolphin.md#how-to-set-dolphin-controller-profiles-on-a-per-game-basis)

 ***